droach587/boilerplate/readme.md

  5. Once complete, install node dependencies `(npm install`)
  6. From there, simply execute `grunt` in your working directory, and all css, javascript and images will build and output.

+**Notes:**

+Images are generated on the fly, dump all assets into the source directory for output into img

+If you don't want to auto optimize images, simply add them to the /img directory

+compass and all JS are minified on build